finnish-easylist-addition/finnish-easylist-addition/README.md

 # Finnish Easylist Addition

 Finnish Easylist addition, originally a fork of Juvander's Adblock list.
 Works with all blockers.
 This list contains some additional rules for Ublock Origin/Nano/AdGuard.
-If you use AdBlock, AdGuard or Adblock Plus, we recommended disabling "Acceptable ads" or similar function, so that all the ads will get blocked.
+If you use AdBlock, AdGuard or Adblock Plus, we recommended disabling "Acceptable ads" or any similar option, so that all the ads will get blocked.

 [Add list to your Adblocker](https://finnish-easylist-addition.github.io/)